spectrocloud/librarium/content/docs/04-clusters/02-data-center/01-maas/05-install-manage-maas-pcg.md

 # Next Steps

-You can now create tenant clusters in the default cloud account.
+You can now create tenant clusters in the auto-created cloud account.
 To get started, check out [Create and Manage MAAS Clusters](/clusters/data-center/maas/create-manage-maas-clusters).

 You can also create additional cloud accounts if you need them.
 Refer to [Register and Manage MAAS Cloud Accounts](/clusters/data-center/maas/register-manage-mass-cloud-accounts).